Karelus/kennely/README.md

 # From the author

-UI for pet management application
+UI for pet management application.
-Developed with React and jQuery
+Developed with React, jQuery and SCSS.
-Author: Karel Haapasalo
+Author: Karel Haapasalo.

 # Getting Started with Create React App